(v)

 this beautiful poster by lau yan hin was made for the hong kong release of knit’s island (renamed electric doomsday in cantonese). knit’s island is an excellent french documentary that we also made a poster for back in 2023. i am posting lau’s poster here for posterity’s sake, because it is both an homage to our original work and i believe an improvement upon our work.

-the idea behind our original poster was to make real “missing cat” flyers for knit’s island and plaster them around the city of berlin. our intention was not just to promote the film, but also to return later to photograph those same flyers after people had ripped and taken the contact details off the bottom.
+the idea behind our original poster was to make real “missing cat” flyers for knit’s island and plaster them around the city of berlin. our intention was not just to promote the film, but also to return later to photograph each flyer after people had ripped-off and kept the contact details from the bottom of it.

 the reasoning for this is as follows: this film was made during the COVID lockdown. it’s effectively a series of interviews conducted by three french filmmakers with individuals and groups of human beings all over the world, as they play an expansive, online, multiplayer game called dayZ. the catch is that these people were interviewed from inside the game. the filmmakers themselves—also playing the game and using screen capture software to record their work—are seen chasing after players, often during deadly combat scenarios, in an attempt to draw them into a conversation. for the duration of the film we see only the in-game graphics, as each human—wearing an avatar of their own creation—describes how they’re spending more time playing the game than in reality, thanks in no small way to the pandemic. you can hear mini-fridges being opened, beers being drunk and babies crying in the background of their audio feeds. some of those interviewed had even gone as far as starting their own religions, repurposing in-game churches and all. suffice to say watching the film offers an uneasy, surreal and in some sense enlightening experience, wherein we the audience certainly begin to question the nature of our own reality.